mortenson/pg-autojoin/README.md

 PostgreSQL host
 - Only connect to the proxy with read only users
 - Enable TLS by setting `PG_AUTOJOIN_CERTFILE` and `PG_AUTOJOIN_KEYFILE`
-- Consider running the proxy with the `--onlyjoin` flag, which will only let it respond to queries that include `AUTOJOIN` and does not execute the final query.
-Probably good for performance at the cost of magic.